CodeableSystems/simple-guide-to-genesysgo-premium-rpc/README.md

-# How to connect to GenesysGo Premium RPC
+# How to connect to GenesysGo Premium RPC (a minimal example)

 How to connect to Solana's first and only highly performant decentralized RPC network powered by independent Shadow Operators in a trustless environment.